-I’ve written about rejection before and yet it is a topic that continues to fascinate.
+We’ve written about rejection before, and yet it is a topic that continues to fascinate.

-Recently Adrienne Crezo did an article on famous authors and their worst rejection letters.
-I thought you might enjoy reading a couple highlights of that article and some additional stories I have collected over the years.
+There are many stories about famous authors and their worst rejection letters.
+I thought you might enjoy reading a few I have collected over the years.

 - George Orwell’s Animal Farm was rejected by Alfred Knopf saying it was “impossible to sell animal stories in the U.S.A.”